FRCTeam3044/AdvantageScope-3044/README.md

 AdvantageScope-3044 is a fork of [AdvantageScope](https://github.com/Mechanical-Advantage/AdvantageScope) designed for use with [OxConfig](https://github.com/FRCTeam3044/OxConfig) to allow for realtime editng/tuning of values.

 For current users of AdvantageScope looking to switch for OxConfig, AdvantageScope-3044 will try to stay as up-to-date as possible with the latest AdvantageScope features.
-It is currently a drop-in replacement, **and will install over vanilla AdvantageScope** (it should save preferences, but install at your own risk) just adding the additional features.
+It is currently a drop-in replacement, but since wpilib now bundles advantagescope it will not overwrite it.
 View the [online documentation](https://github.com/FRCTeam3044/AdvantageScope-3044/blob/main/docs/INDEX.md) which contains docs for the Tuner and Config editor, or find it in app.

 Questions, suggestions, bug reports, or just want to chat?
 Come join us on our [Discord!](https://discord.gg/aBMPrADRCm)